alohaaloha/paypal-java-api/README.md

             3.run gulp task that create new version of 'webapp' folder

             4.run mvn task for building war file (spring boot task)

-     - Note 2

-     When running created war, you will need to import your own data into database (Risks, TypeOfRisk, Price, Regions)

 ## Team
 * [Radomir Marinković](https://github.com/alohaaloha)